Applied AI

 Architectural patterns and components

-• Data Ingestion and Normalization: extraction, cleaning, standardization, and anonymization of land use, zoning maps, demographics, transportation, environmental data, and public feedback streams.
+• Data Ingestion and Normalization: extraction, cleaning, standardization, and anonymization of land use, zoning maps, demographics, transportation, environmental data, and public feedback streams

-• Experiment Registry and Reproducibility Toolkit: versioned configurations, seed data, and artifacts to reproduce results reliably across environments and jurisdictions.
+• Experiment Registry and Reproducibility Toolkit: versioned configurations, seed data, and artifacts to reproduce results reliably

 Trade-offs